kautickv/utility_hub_web_app/docs/Steps_to_stepup_project.md

  - Navigate to the IAM service in the AWS Management Console.
 - Choose "Roles" from the sidebar and then click "Create role".
  - Select "Web Identity" for cross-account access if your dev and prod accounts are separate.
+ - Choose the token.actions.githubusercontent.com as identity provider
+ - Audience is sts.amazonaws.com
+ - Github organization is my github account name
- - Now, edit the trust relationship role
+ OR, you can just add the follwing trust policy to any role
  - Replace the trust policy with this one
  {
   "Effect": "Allow",